A weighted FDR procedure under discrete and heterogeneous null distributions

-\item For each combination of the triple $\pi_{0}$, $\alpha$ and $l_{\ast}$, repeat Steps 2. and 3. $100$ times. \end{enumerate}
+\item For each combination of the triple $\pi_{0}$, $\alpha$ and $l_{\ast}$, repeat Steps 2. and 3. $300$ times. \end{enumerate}

-Details on the binomial test and FET are given in \autoref{secSpecialcases} of the supplementary material.
 For each test, its two-sided p-value is computed according to the formula in \cite{Agresti:2002}, i.e., it is the probability computed under the null hypothesis of observing values of the test statistic that are equally likely to or less likely than the observed test statistic.
-For the simulated data, $\theta_{i1} < \theta_{i2}$ for each false null hypothesis.
-So, a one-sided p-value is directly computed as the probability under the null hypothesis of observing values of the test statistic that are smaller than or equal to the observed test statistic.